frePPLe/frepple/doc/user-guide/model-reference/item-suppliers.rst

 Item suppliers
 ==============

-Defines an item that can be procured from a certain supplier.
+Defines an item that can be purchased from a certain supplier.

 The association can be date effective and also has a priority.

-**Fields**

 =============== ================= ===========================================================
 Field           Type              Description